glotaran/PyParamGUI/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

-pyglotaran notebook widgets for teaching parameter estimation examples

-## Features

-- TODO
+A pyglotaran based jupyter notebook widget for teaching parameter estimation examples.
+It can simulate data, visualize it and create related model.yml, parameters.csv and dataset.nc files.
+It is supposed to help students learn about the basics of the pyglotaran ecosystem.

 ## Contributors ✨